zhangshaolei1998/Awesome-Simultaneous-Translation/README.md

 ## Contact

-If this repository is helpful to you, welcome to `star` it!
+If this repository is helpful to you, welcome to :star: it !

 If you have any suggestions or some related papers are not included, feel free to contact me with: `zhangshaolei20z@ict.ac.cn`.